August 27, 2013

 - Strong communication skills and fluency in English

-- Eagerness to learn about animal protection issues as well as maintain enthusiasm and strategic thinking to help shape the campaign
+- Eagerness to learn about animal protection issues and maintain enthusiasm and strategic thinking to help shape the campaign

-- Ability to retain information, pay attention to detail, and ability to teach others about the issues
+- Ability to retain information, pay attention to detail, and teach others about the issues

 - Ability to maintain professionalism and have strong interpersonal skills

 - Demonstrate flexibility, show initiative, possess strong work ethic, and be a quick learner